Cray-HPE/docs-csm/troubleshooting/known_issues/cfs_session_status_for_image_customization_on_remote_node_stuck_at_running.md

-# CFS Session for Image Customization on remote node Status Stuck at `running`
+# CFS Session for Image Customization on Remote Node Status Stuck at `running`

 ## Issue description